paulsonkoly/yarr/README.md

 If during a reconnect the bot lost its default nick, this command will try to regain it.

+### ops

+Lists current channel operators.
+Can be used to mention all operators in the channel if you want operatior attention.
+Useful if the channel is trolled.
+Operators are users with ruby/staff mask, not necesarrily with +o flag.

 ### fake

 An easter egg command, using Classname.methodname ri notation.
 It responds with